This page is about my gratitude to the Columbia University CMC for encouraging & hosting research efforts in the field of computer sound and music.

-I compose music, write computer code, design sounds and flirt with
+I compose music, write code, design sounds and flirt with

 theater, multimedia and integrative tendencies in the arts.
 A while ago,